 “Worry is a misuse of the imagination, so I imagine greatness instead” – Dan Zadra

-2. You compare yourself to others
+2. You compare yourself to others too much

-– you are always going to see the best in others and the worst in yourself.
+You are always going to see the best in others and the worst in yourself.
 For some reason that is how our brains like to work.
 Just remember that behind those smiley instagram pictures could be a whole mess, or maybe they had to take 1000 pictures just to get that one right one.
 Who knows.
 And there are probably people out there looking at you, thinking how great you seem and comparing themselves to you.